SCoTT: Strategic Chain-of-Thought Tasking for Wireless-Aware Robot Navigation in Digital Twins: Simulation Results

 \section{Simulation Results}

-\subsection{Experimental Setup.}
+\subsection{Experimental Setup}

 We evaluate SCoTT across three challenging path planning examples, involving areas of both high and low wireless path gains.
 We conduct all simulations using the DT implementation from \cite{andrei2024digitaltwinningplatformintegrated}, where a 3D model of our lab at TUM was twinned into NVIDIA Omniverse \cite{nvidia_omniverse}.
 Therein, wireless ray tracing data was added using Remcom WirelessInsite \cite{remcom_wireless_insite} with accurate path gains for the twinned access point, which operates at 2.4~GHz using OFDM signaling with 1024 subcarriers, each spaced by 78.125~kHz.
-All dimensions in the subsequent results are given in meters and path gains are \emph{normalized}.
+All dimensions in the subsequent results are given in meters and path gains are normalized.
 Whitespaces represent obstacles such as cupboards or tables.
 We leave the investigation of more complex DT environments to future work.
 Our main interest is the validity of generated paths and corresponding performance metrics compared to classical A*, N-WA*, and DP-WA* approaches.
 For SCoTT, we use Llama-4-Scout-17B as our primary model and explore additional models in the further analysis.
 We found that using five to seven focus areas ($N$) consistently produced the best outcomes.
-In addition, we present ROS simulation results within the DT environment in \refsec{sec:system_integration_and_practical_considerations} to complement SCoTT's path planning analysis with real-world navigation outcomes.
+In addition, in \refsec{sec:system_integration_and_practical_considerations}, we present corresponding ROS simulation results to complement SCoTT's path planning analysis with real-world navigation outcomes.

-\subsection{Path Planning Results.}
+\subsection{Path Planning Results}

 We investigate the following three path planning experiments, the results of which are shown in Table \ref{tab:results} (averaged for $N=10$ runs) for classical A*, N-WA*, DP-WA*, SCoTT, and the neuro-symbolic extension SCoTT-DP-WA*: